User Seats

 What are the seat types?

-There are 3 types of seats: Members, Business (Builder), and Developer (Builder).
+There are 4 types of seats: Members, Builders, Portal (beta), and Guests (beta).

-• Business: they can build all the system structures using no-code tools and premium blocks.
+• They can build all the system structures using no-code tools and premium blocks.

-• Developer: they have all the powers of a no-code builder plus: access to low-code tools, developer fields, and super-advanced permissioning rules.
+• They have all the powers of a no-code builder plus: access to low-code tools, developer fields, and advanced permissioning rules.

 You can check the differences between builder types and prices here.